How Much Does Carpet Cost To Install Or Replace?

 - Radiant Heating – With the old flooring product removed and the subfloor available to you, consider installing radiant heating, which is based on a heating element installed under the carpet to keep the floor and the room at a comfortable temperature.
 Radiant floor heating can add up to $2,000 to your installation costs, or $10–$20/sq. ft., depending on the size of your room.
 Some carpets and padding don’t do well with the heat coming through.

 - Stain Resistant Treatments – Stain resistance treatment stops or slows carpet fibers from absorbing liquids and oil and grease and thereafter showing stains.
 Applied as an additive, coating, or finish, the procedure can prevent all unwanted stains for a few years.
-Teflon and Scotchguard are the two best-known brands which cost around $0.20/sq. ft.
+Teflon and Scotchguard are the two best-known brands that cost around $0.20/sq. ft.

 - Alternative Living Arrangements – When getting the bid for the project, ask your installers what length of time they will be in your home.
 It should only take them a few hours to a day to remove and install all the carpet.